 As the business world transitions towards a low carbon economy, and investors and financial institutions seek to green their own portfolios, dealing with climate change issues as part of transactions and projects is becoming crucial.

 We help our clients with their transition strategies as they seek to move away from carbon-heavy sectors and assets and help them implement related M&A, investment and financing programmes.
-We also assist clients with their sophisticated due diligence and liability allocation needs on climate change and carbon (among other ESG issues) and related sustainable finance requirements.
+We also assist clients with their sophisticated due diligence and liability allocation needs on climate change and carbon (among other ESG issues) and related sustainable finance disclosure requirements.

 International obligations, trade and litigation